 "We had a variety of things that continued to go wrong with the van," explained Patti Hanlin, Kelly's mother.
 "There were times we literally had to walk home because it would break down.
 It got to the point we just weren't comfortable driving it a long distance."

-Kelly has SMA (the same form of MD as Ralph Braun), but it hasn't held the straight-A student back.
+Kelly has Spinal Muscular Atrophy (the same form of muscular dystrophy as Ralph Braun), but it hasn't held the straight-A student back.
 The double English/Psychology major has overcome many challenges in her life, and no one wanted to see a transportation issue keep her from a college degree.

 Patti Hanlin still chokes up at the memory.
 "It's just an amazing thing that they did for us," she said.
 "The team recognized the circumstances that surround Kelly in her daily life and enabled her to have the independence and freedom we often take for granted."

 The Chrysler Town and Country conversion van was presented to Kelly and her family during Senior Night of the team's final home game.
 The family rode in the new Entervan while they took a victory lap around the field.
 "They really made a dream a reality for us," recalled Patti.
 "The bond they developed truly brought people together -- even during tough economic times."

 The Hanlins organized a thank-you dinner for the team and everyone who made the dream a reality.
 Patti is especially grateful that their efforts helped raise awareness about individuals who live with a handicap.
 "A lot of people wouldn't have the courage to face the obstacles these people face in a given day," she said.
 Kelly has used a wheelchair since she was just two years old (back then it was a tiny lavender model).
 "It's just something you deal with and move on...you have to," says her mother.